EsdrasBrutus/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    the name parameter is being called outside of the scope of the returned anonymous function but is still able to be used by it.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the string 'Dan rolled a' is always the same but the number could always be different.
 c.
 What is the lexical scope of `newRoll`?
+'newRoll''s scope is within the returned anonymous function within personalDice.

 ### Task 3 - Stretch Goals